Big Three ratings agencies defy new curbs to regain pre-crisis clout-watchdog

 ESMA Chairman Steven Maijoor said the new rules had aimed to ensure financial stability and a high level of investor protection.

-The EU’s executive European Commission will on Wednesday set out plans to boost the ability of markets to provide funding for companies, in particular from high-quality securitised debt that applies lessons from the financial crisis.
-(Editing by David Holmes)
+The EU’s executive European Commission will on Wednesday set out plans to boost the ability of markets to provide funding for companies, in particular from high-quality securitized debt that applies lessons from the financial crisis.

+ESMA is consulting on whether more needs to be done to increase competition.
+The Big Three are largely U.S. firms and some EU policymakers want a major home-grown rival though efforts so far have failed.

+Additional reporting by Marc Jones; editing by David Holmes and David Clarke